 This course provides an increased knowledge of autoCAD as it is used in today's industries.
 Students will build on their CAD experience by learning new commands and techniques that increase system productivity.
 Special emphasis will be on developing construction techniques and command usage to increase CAD proficiency.
 Additional study of standard symbols, layers and editing functions will occur.
 Concepts covered will include dimensioning variables and styles, attributes and external referencing, as well as paper space and model space, as used in multiple-view drawings.
-2 hrs. lecture, 3 hrs. lab/wk
+2 hrs. lecture, 3 hrs. lab/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$5 to \$10
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$5 to 10.